Mitigating Domain Shift in Federated Learning via Intra- and Inter-Domain Prototypes: Introduction

 However, most existing FL methods primarily address the label shift, assuming client data is derived from the same domain.
 In real-world scenarios, private data is often collected from multiple domains.
 For instance, images of a cat and sketches of a cat might share the same label but come from different domains, leading to heterogeneous feature distributions across clients.
-Unlike label skew, the impact of domain skew on FL has not been extensively explored.
-Under domain skew, a domain gap exists across different participating clients, causing local models to be domain-specific, leading to poor generalization of the global model.
-To overcome the challenge above, recent FL works on heterogeneous domain~\cite{tan2022federated,huang2023rethinking} have considered prototypes, represented as the mean values of vectors within the same semantic class as the solution.
-These studies~\cite{tan2022federated,tan2022fedproto} obtain the global prototype by averaging local prototypes, which are then used for regularizing the local model to resolve the label skew.
-Regarding domain skew, the authors in~\cite{huang2023rethinking} propose a clustering approach to construct unbiased prototypes to provide diverse domain knowledge for multiple clients.
-This method has demonstrated effectiveness in addressing domain shifts in scenarios where client distributions across domains are non-identical, and it is considered state-of-the-art.
-However, these methods only consider constructing prototypes at the inter-domain level and overlook the intra-domain characteristics of local clients.
+Unlike label shift, the impact of domain shift on FL has not been extensively explored.
+Under domain shift, a domain gap exists across different participating clients, causing local models to be domain-specific, leading to poor generalization of the global model.
+To overcome the challenge above, recent FL works on heterogeneous domain~\cite{tan2022federated,huang2023rethinking,wu2024prototype} have considered prototypes, represented as the mean values of vectors within the same semantic class as the solution.
+These studies~\cite{tan2022federated,tan2022fedproto} obtain the global prototype by averaging local prototypes, which are then used for regularizing the local model to resolve the label shift.
+Regarding domain shift, the authors in~\cite{huang2023rethinking,wang2024taming} propose a clustering approach to construct unbiased prototypes to provide diverse domain knowledge for multiple clients.
+Clustering methods have demonstrated effectiveness in addressing domain shifts in scenarios where client distributions across domains are non-identical, and it is considered SOTA.
+However, these methods only consider constructing prototypes at the inter-domain level on the server and overlook the intra-domain perspective of local clients.